Multi-tenancy

 Velocity API

-The Velocity API enables you to
+The API in Velocity enables

 ## Check for tenant match (user - record)